mozilla-l10n/documentation/src/localization/dev_best_practices.md

 * English could be ambiguous.
 For example: `bookmark` can be a noun or a verb.
 Using meaningful IDs can also help in these cases.
 * Strings are used in a specific context.
 For example accessibility (a11y) strings: in this case space is less important than clarity, since these strings are not displayed in the UI but used by tools like screen readers.
 * The string contains an adjective, but the noun it refers to is not part of the string.
 Most languages need to decline adjectives based on number and gender.
+* The UI that the string is used for is not testable yet.
+In this case, a comment supplying links to screenshots or public Figma specifications can reduce ambiguity and unblock the localization of the strings.
+Once the UI is testable, these links can be removed from the comments.

 There is an established format for localization comments: it’s important to follow the format as closely as possible, since there are a number of automated tools that parse these comments for easier access and use by localizers.